Su24-CS5004-Online-Lionelle/final-project-group-6/src/test/java/GUITestHistory.md

 ![ClickingExportTeam](GUITestImages/ExportTeam_6.png)

 ## Below are the edge cases

-@lin you can screenshot the edge cases here
+These tests make sure that the Pokemon searches and filtering handles the edge cases.
+These tests alphabet, numerical, and symbol names during search.
+To test filtering, it tests for selecting all the available types and selecting none of the available types.

 ![Pokemon Search with an empty space](GUITestImages/EdgeCase_SpaceSearch.png)

 ![Pokemon Search using symbols](GUITestImages/EdgeCase2_SymbolsSearch.png)